hemalis/final_project/README.md

 ### Questions to answer

 - Which cryptos/stocks have a higher volume?
 - Select a target cryptos/stocks and predict what is its highest price and lowest price in the day?
 - Which are the best crypto to buy and sell from the list of cryptos?
-- Using pre-market volume to predict the daily volumes
+- Using pre-market volume to predict the daily volumes.
 - Using data to predict stock and crypto using machine learning.

 ### Communication Protocol